asminer/smart/src/Formlsms/README.txt

      fsm_mdd    Low-level finite state machines, using Meddly.
 Will be obsolete soon!

+TBD:

+    state_llm   Low-level models with finite, discrete state space.
+                Move lots of stuff out of lldsm, just because.
+                Reachset class goes there.
+                Most state-related methods become inlined calls to RSS inner class.

+     enum_hlm   Move "llhldsm" from mod_inst.h to its own thing here, it is used only by fsm_form and mc_form

 TBD: Can we kill fsm_llm?
      mc goes inside stochastic_lldsm class and derives from rgr